basho/riak_kv/docs/aggregation_functions.md

 # Future Work

-The biggest performance improvement will come from query rewriting and executing `SELECT` and windows aggregration functions at the vnode as appropriate:
+The biggest performance improvement will come from query rewriting and executing `SELECT` and windows aggregation functions at the vnode as appropriate:

 ```sql
 For all quanta: